pgeu/pgeu-system/docs/invoices/payment.md

 Any bank transaction not matching the above will be listed on the page for managing pending bank transactions.
 These will have to be handled manually.
-There are three main options for handling tem:
+There are three main options for handling them:

 Match payment to invoice
 :  This can be done if the automatic matcher does not work, but it is